 5. The Pearl Tower

 The Oriental Pearl Tower in Shanghai is a striking landmark.
-At 468 meters, it features distinctive spherical pods and a shiny display that illuminates the Shanghai night sky.
+At 468 meters, it features distinctive spherical pods and a shiny display illuminating the Shanghai night sky.

 For the best experience, consider dining at the revolving restaurant.
 Additionally, a museum at the tower’s base offers insights into Shanghai’s cultural evolution.